 If you are headed to college soon or are currently enrolled in courses, it is essential to know how run-ins with the law affect your ability to receive financial aid and how it affects your education.
-An underage DUI charge can add stress and trouble to your daily life as a student.
+An underage DUI charge, which is a serious criminal charge, can add stress and trouble to your daily life as a student.
 You may be wondering if it affects your ability to receive financial aid for college.
 At Rubin, Glickman, Steinberg & Gifford, P.C., our DUI defense attorneys understand the legal repercussions of underage drinking and DUIs in Pennsylvania.

 The Penalties of Underage Drinking in Pennsylvania